-As an investor, you may be wondering whether it’s better to purchase shares of common or preferred stock in a corporation.
+As an investor, you may be wondering whether it’s better to purchase shares of preferred vs common stock in a corporation.
 Since common stock is more frequently traded than preferred, it’s important to understand some of the differences between the two classes of stock.
-There are certain characteristics that are unique to preferred shares, but determining whether they are beneficial depends on your individual investment goals.
+There are certain characteristics of preferred stock that are unique to preferred shares, but determining whether they are beneficial depends on your individual investment goals.

 Dividend Payment Priority

 One of the most attractive characteristics of preferred stock is the preference shareholders have to corporate dividends.
 Preferred dividend stocks pay annual dividends that are a fixed percentage of the stock’s par value or purchase price.

 Preferred stock dividends always take priority over common stock dividends.
 This requires the corporation to pay dividends to all of its preferred shareholders before any dividends can be paid to its common shareholders – but only if the corporation decides to declare a dividend at all.

 For example, if you purchase a preferred share with a par value of $100 and an annual dividend of 10 percent, this means that if the corporation declares a dividend during the year, it must provide you with a $10 payment for each share you own before it can make dividend payments to common shareholders.